-Best HTC U11 deals: The best pay monthly contracts on the HTC U11 in June 2017
+Best HTC U11 Deals and Contracts (July 2017): Pre-order the gorgeous 'solar red' HTC U11 today

 Got your eye on HTC's shiny new phone?
-To help put the HTC U11 in your pocket for the best possible price, we've put together a handy up-to-date list of all the best deals this month.
+To help put the HTC U11 in your pocket for the best possible price, we've compiled this handy up-to-date list of all the best deals this month – plus the latest details on how to pre-order the exclusive 'solar red' HTC U11.

 Our carefully curated list pulls together the best pay monthly contracts from UK networks such as EE, Vodafone and O2, and caters for all budgets.

-Here are three of our favourite deals to whet your appetite:
+Here are three of our favourite deals this month to whet your appetite:

 - HTC U11 64GB Black on EE(3GB data) - £115 upfront, £27.99 per month